shoelace-style/localize/README.md

 </html>
 ```

 This library provides a set of tools to localize dates, currencies, numbers, and terms in your custom element library with a minimal footprint.
 Reactivity is achieved with a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) that listens for `lang` changes in the document.
-This means that changing any `lang` attribute will tell localized components to update automatically.
+This means that changing a `lang` attribute in the DOM will automatically update all localized elements.

 _Exception: The mutation observer will not track `lang` changes within shadow roots.
-For this, there is a `forceUpdate()` method you can call to tell localized components to update._
+For this, there is a `forceUpdate()` method you can call to tell localized elements to update._

+When a localized element is connected to the DOM, the library looks for the closest `lang` attribute, moving up through its ancestors and breaking through shadow roots as necessary.
+The element and its language are then cached internally.
+When a `lang` attribute changes. the library loops through all connected components, re-detects their language, and tells them to update.
+When an element is disconnected from the DOM, it is discarded from the map.

+By caching languages in a map, we're able to limit expensive DOM traversal so it only occurs:

+1. When the element is connected
+2. When a `lang` attribute changes

+At this time, there is no easier way to detect the "current language" of an arbitrary element.
+I consider this a gap in the platform and [I've proposed properties](https://github.com/whatwg/html/issues/7039) to make this lookup more efficient.

 ## Usage